jesperhoy/VueJSWebForms/README.md

 #  Vue.js ASP.NET Web Forms Helpers

-This library (.NET Framework 4.5) contains 3 ASP.NET Web Forms controls to simplify integrating Vue.js with ASP.NET Web Forms.
+This library (.NET Framework 4.5) contains 3 ASP.NET Web Forms controls and a utility class to simplify integrating Vue.js with ASP.NET Web Forms.

-The **Component** and **App** controls can either render for Vue.js or for the [Vue Light .NET Compiler](https://github.com/jesperhoy/VueLight) (no reactivity) by setting the "VueLight" attribute (false/true).
+These "helpers" can either render for Vue.js or for the [Vue Light .NET Compiler](https://github.com/jesperhoy/VueLight) (no reactivity).

 ## How to use